steadybit/extension-auto-registration-ecs/README.md

 ## Pre-requisites

+- The task role needs to have the following permissions:
+  - `ecs:ListTasks`
+  - `ecs:DescribeTasks`
+  - `ecs:DescribeContainerInstances`
 - Each extension task definition should have the following tags:
   - `steadybit_extension_port` - the port on which the extension is running
   - `steadybit_extension_types` - the types of the extensions, separated by a `:`, e.g. `ACTION:DISCOVERY`